+- The official currency in Jamaica is the Jamaican Dollar (JMD) and 1 US dollar equals approximately 152 JMD.
 US dollars and credit cards are accepted, however, I suggest you pay by card only in the port area.
 Have some cash on you if you want to spend money outside the port because it’s safer.
+See the currency converter

 10 Best Things to Do in Falmouth Port

-Before I share with you my list of the top 10 things to do in Falmouth on a cruise, I invite you to sign up below and get my exclusive, insider Shore Excursions Guide for FREE!
+Before I share my list of the top 10 things to do in Falmouth on a cruise, I invite you to sign up below and get my exclusive, insider SHORE EXCURSION GUIDE for FREE!